 Trade Shows Introduction

 This section of the Dana Branding and Identity Standards has been designed in an effort to help Dana create and maintain a customer-facing presence that is consistent across the globe.
 To achieve this consistency as a company, it is very important that each person involved in the process understands and follows these guidelines.
-An integral part of this process, and one that must be included well in advance of the planned build, is to obtain approval of your plans and layouts from Corporate Communications.
-They can be reached at firstname.lastname@example.org.
+An integral part of this process, and one that must be included well in advance of the planned build, is to obtain approval of your plans and layouts from, contact Corporate Communications here.

 Dana Design Philosophy